ArlanNugara/terraform-azure-policy/README.md

 - The **main.tf** creates the Policy Initiative.
 - The modules directory contains a generic policy definition template which every policy files calls.
-- The **policies.auto.tfvars** file contains values of all variables defined.
-You need to exchange **"<Your Value Here>"** with your values or change any values you deemed fit as per your requirement.

 ## Understanding Policy code